kescardoso/cryptopedia/README.md

 7.  **Delete Button:** this offers the possibility for admins only to curate and erase terms and categories from the glossary.

+8.  **Pagination:** as the glossary grows with more terms, pagination is necessary and implemented for best user-interface.

-8.  **Footer:** Displays credits and contact links.
+9.  **Footer:** Displays credits and contact links.
 It also has a login/logout ticker that becomes available during user sessions.

+10.  **Custom Domain:** a custom is registered for this project at http://www.thecryptopedia.world

 ### Features Left to Implement

 1.  **Autocomplete Search:** at the moment, the app disposes of a full-text search form (which is the feature available for MongoDB search forms).
 With more complex functionalities such as Elastic search, it is possible to have a autocomplete search feature.

-2.  **Pagination:** as the glossary grows with more terms, a pagination feature becomes necessary and is planned to be implemented soon.

-3.  **Fix Add New Category Dropdown Form:** there is an issue coming from MaterializeCss where the dropdown doesn't display correctly on the first click.
+2.  **Fix Add New Category Dropdown Form:** there is an issue coming from MaterializeCss where the dropdown doesn't display correctly on the first click.

-4.  **Recover Password:** the register and login system used in this version is a lightweight and straightforward py-mongo method based on user-sessions.
+3.  **Recover Password:** the register and login system used in this version is a lightweight and straightforward py-mongo method based on user-sessions.
 For a more sophisticated and robust user system, Flask-Login has more secure options for the register, login, and password handling, including the option for recovering passwords with temporary session tokens.

-5.  **Secure SSL Certificate:** for users to feel confidente using private information such as email and Password on this app, and also to increase website credibility.
+4.  **Secure SSL Certificate:** for users to feel confidente using private information such as email and Password on this app, and also to increase website credibility.

-6.  **Custom Domain:** a custom, registered domain is planned for this project.

-7.  **Translations:** translations to both French and Portuguese are planned for future versions of this project.
+5.  **Translations:** translations to both French and Portuguese are planned for future versions of this project.

 ## Technologies Used